fluid-project/handbook.floeproject.org/src/documents/InclusiveEPUB3.md

 * Special semantics which help give basic HTML elements additional functions or meaning when used in an EPUB reading system.
 * A "spine" which defines the author's intended path through the content.
 This may be different than a table of contents, as a table of contents may include references to content not considered part of the author's primary path.
 An example of this scenario would be a textbook with diagrams in boxes or content in the sidebar - the EPUB spine may choose to skip over this material, even though it may appear in the book's table of content.
 * Metadata which describe the content (i.e. author, language, etc.).
-This metadata typically contains <a href="http://dublincore.org/" class="link-external">Dublin Core metadata</a>, but can contain any metadata as long as the schema is defined. <a href="http://www.idpf.org/accessibility/guidelines/content/meta/schema.org.php" class="link-external">Schema.org accessibility metadata</a>, which describes accessibility features and modalities of the EPUB book, is supported.
+This metadata typically contains <a href="http://dublincore.org/" class="link-external">Dublin Core metadata</a>, but can contain any metadata as long as the schema is defined. <a href="http://www.idpf.org/accessibility/guidelines/content/meta/schema.org.php" rel="nofollow" target="_blank" class="link-external">Schema.org accessibility metadata</a>, which describes accessibility features and modalities of the EPUB book, is supported.

-EPUB is an open format managed by the <a href="http://idpf.org/" class="link-external">International Digital Publishing Forum</a> (or IDPF) - a group of industry stakeholders who are primarily technology and content providers.
+EPUB is an open format managed by the <a href="http://idpf.org/" rel="nofollow" target="_blank" class="link-external">International Digital Publishing Forum</a> (or IDPF) - a group of industry stakeholders who are primarily technology and content providers.
 The latest version of the EPUB specification is EPUB 3.

 ## Why Choose EPUB 3 over HTML5? ##